You are currently viewing What are Tax Audits?

 • Post category:Blog on Tax

-• Post last modified:January 3, 2020
+• Post last modified:August 23, 2024

-• Reading time:9 mins read
+• Reading time:11 mins read

-Every taxpayer, in their lifetime, should expect communication about their tax affairs from the tax authority.
+The question of what are tax audits often arises in many discussions.
+Though many taxpayers do not know what it means, every taxpayer, in their lifetime, should expect communication about their tax affairs from the tax authority.

 In Kenya, the communication will come from Kenya Revenue Authority (KRA).
-The communication can be in the form of a letter, a phone call, an email or a visit etc.
+The communication can be in the form of a letter, a phone call, an email or a visit, etc.

 The tax authority will seek answers for questions concerning the tax operations by the taxpayer or confirm the status of the taxpayers’ tax affairs.